ZigZagJoe/NuCF-Support/firmware/README.md

-Transfer the firmware .bin file to your vintage computer with the 30Video card installed.
+Transfer the firmware .bin file to your vintage computer with the NuCF card installed.

 Use Stuffit Expander or MacBinary II to extract the .BIN file
 	https://macintoshgarden.org/apps/macbinary-ii